Is it still worth returning and living in New York, especially if you are Asian?

 Small businesses are the backbone of any economy.
 New York’s “progressive business policies” of high taxes and complex regulations make it challenging to thrive.
 Minneapolis, the poster child of progressive laws, is in the same dilemma.

-Also, AI technology has begun taking over jobs in retail sales and marketing.
+Also, AI technology has begun taking over retail sales and marketing jobs.
 Remote work has become an effective alternative.
 Some jobs do not require you to live in the city.

 High-earners in tech and finance left New York